hamed65kz/OpenBTS-UMTS-RLC/Readme.md

 # OpenBTS-UMTS-RLC

-OpenBTS-UMTS-RLC is a versatile library that manages the RLC Layer functionalities of UMTS networks.
-It is derived from the RangeNetworks/OpenBTS-UMTS project and specifically focuses on the RLC component of the OpenBTS-UMTS system.
+OpenBTS-UMTS-RLC is a library that manages the RLC Layer functionalities of UMTS network.
+It is derived from the OpenBTS-UMTS (https://github.com/PentHertz/OpenBTS) project and specifically focuses on the RLC component of the OpenBTS-UMTS system.

 This Repository includes a Sample App more over the main library for testing and showing how to use library methods.

-it supports both Cmake and Qmake build system.
+It supports both Cmake and Qmake build system.